 The first iconic player you think of when you think of Auburn these days is likely quarterback Cam Newton.
 He led the school to a championship in his single season with the program.

 But the history of Auburn running backs is impressive as well.
+From the early days in Auburn History to today, with Tank Bigsby, Auburn has always had a knack for a ground attack.
+However, no one can hold a candle to these rushers.
 These are the ten best running backs ever to do it for Auburn University.
 These guys made their offensive lines look good.

 I'll let you guess who No. 1 is.